Pahulpreet86/analysis/README.md

 ---
 ### Stage 1
 ##### 1)  % growth of funding between year 2008 & 2009 and corresponding target variable is created.
-(Stage 1)
+(Stage 1.ipynb)

 ---
 ### Stage 2

 ##### 1) All the attributes are visualized.
+(Stage2 Visualization.ipynb)

 ##### 2) Normalized Mutual info score is calculated between all non-funding variable and the target variable.
 Along with that, additionally, visualization using heat map is provided for the same.
+(Stage2 Mutual info Score.ipynb)
 ---
 ### Stage 3
 Following steps were taken for the modeling of the data to be used for prediction: